-18.6 Request to have votes recorded
+19.6 Request to have votes recorded

-If requested by a member immediately after a vote the minutes must record the member's vote or abstention.
-Abstention to read: Cr [insert name] asked for their vote against to be recorded.
+If requested by a member immediately after a vote, the minutes must record the member's vote or abstention.
+Recording any other matters (e.g. reason for the vote or abstention) is not permitted.

-18.7 Members may abstain
+19.7 Members may abstain